siicosmos/tetris/README.md

 # a tetris game

-A classic tetris game coded in modern C++
+A classic tetris game coded in C++ mixed with C

 ## makefile